 After the UK’s withdrawal, as a UK-based exporter, you will no longer have any obligations under the PIC Regulation.
 Consequently, ECHA will disable any export notification submitted by any UK-based company so that it can no longer be used by those companies for exporting in 2019 and beyond.

-As the UK withdrawal will take effect on 30 March 2019, the PIC Regulation will apply in the United Kingdom until that date.
+The PIC Regulation will apply in the United Kingdom until the UK withdrawal takes effect.
 Article 10 of regulation obliges exporters to inform, during the first quarter of each year, the designated national authority of their Member State regarding the quantity of the chemical, as a substance and as contained in mixtures or in articles, shipped to each Party or other country during the preceding year.
-Thus, you will need to report on your exports/imports of PIC chemicals which took place in 2018..You will have no obligations for reporting data on exports/imports after 2019.
+Thus, you will need to report on your exports/imports of PIC chemicals which took place in 2018.You will have no obligations for reporting data on exports/imports after 2019.
 However, we recommend that you check with the relevant national authority in the UK to verify whether you will have reporting obligations under the national UK legislation.

 As a UK-based company, you will no longer have access to ePIC and do not need to notify your exports in this way.
 However, in this case, even though you hold the contract for this export, in accordance with Article 3(18)(b) of the PIC Regulation, the EU-based branch of your company will take on the role of the exporter.
 They should therefore contact their DNA within the EU (contact details available here: https://echa.europa.eu/information-on-chemicals/pic/designated-national-authority) in case they are not already aware of their obligations under the PIC Regulation.